Yummiii/gnome-hotkey-export/README.md

 # gnome-hotkey-export

-A simple tool to import and export gnome hotkeys and extensions
+A simple tool to import and export gnome hotkeys and extensions (this is probablly broken)

 ## Installation
 ```